Feast Without Frenzy: Plan Ahead

 Carnitas de Lia

 These carnitas are based on a recipe by Michele Anna Jordan that I’ve been using for years.
-Because the pork is braised in its own juice, these carnitas are much lighter than the traditional version which is cooked in ample fat.
-Serve with guacamole, lime wedges, salsa and a basket of hot tortillas.
+Because the pork is braised in its own juice, these carnitas are much lighter than the traditional version, which is cooked in ample fat.
+Serve this Mexican-style pulled pork with guacamole, lime wedges, salsa and a basket of hot tortillas.

-Preheat oven to 275.
-Mix together spices and salt in a small bowl.
-Take pork out of its netting and rub the spice mixture all over, getting it into the nooks and crannies.
+Preheat oven to 275 degrees F. Mix together salt and spices in a small bowl.
+Take pork out of its netting, pat pork dry with paper towels, and rub the spice mixture all over, getting it into the nooks and crannies.

 Place pork in a Dutch oven, cover and bake in the oven for 3–1/2 to 4 hours, until pork falls apart with the touch of a fork.

 That’s it.
 The easiest recipe you can imagine.
-Shred the meat and serve it on a platter along with the suggested accompaniments, or freeze until later.
+Shred the pork and serve the carnitas on a platter along with the suggested accompaniments, or freeze until later.

-Note: If you’d like to crisp up either medium-sized chunks or fully-shredded meat, saute in a bit of the pork fat or canola oil.
+Note: If you’d like to crisp up either medium-sized chunks or fully shredded pork, saute it in a bit of the pork fat or canola oil.

 I like to plan ahead, too, and get a lot of joy doing it.
 I also save my menu lists in a special file in my (giant) recipe file boxes: Holiday Menus.
 That got me started for Thanksgiving this year.